tauri77/user-post-collections/readme.txt

 All list types can be disabled.

-If you are a developer and you are making a theme you can register your own list types.
+If you are a developer, and you are making a theme you can register your own list types.

 ### Features